The Brownian Web as a random $\mathbb R$-tree: Preliminaries

-\begin{remark} We will also consider situations in which the map $M$ is $\R\times\T$-valued, where $\T\eqdef\R/\Zint$ is the torus of size $1$ endowed with the usual periodic metric $d(x,y)= \inf_{k \in \Z} |x-y+k|$.
-Whenever this is the case, we will add an extra subscript ``$\per$'', standing for {\it periodic}, to the space under consideration, which will anyway always be a subset of $\T^\alpha_{\Sp,\per}$.
-In what follows, it is immediate to see how the definitions, statements and proofs need to be adapted in order to hold not only for the generic space $\cS$ but also for its periodic counterpart $\cS_\per$. \end{remark}
+In what follows, we will denote subsets of $\Mm^\alpha_\Sp$ and $\Mm^\alpha_{\Sp,\per}$ with the same notation except for the addition of a subscript ``$\per$'', standing for {\it periodic}, in the latter case.
+It will always be immediate to see how the definitions, statements and proofs need to be adapted in order to hold not only for the space $\cS$ we are considering but also for its periodic counterpart $\cS_\per$. \end{remark}